inpsyde/composer-asset-compiler/README.md

 Which means that is possible to use root configuration at package level.

 Considering that development and unit tests is most likely the reason why a package is installed as root, it makes sense in most cases to set `auto-discover` to `false` fro libraries.

+### Root configuration: `default-env`

+The setting `default-env` is allowed at root level, just like at package level.

+When resolving the script to be run for a package, and this package settings has been "auto-discovered", the default environment variables are obtained merging the values provided at package level with those provided at root level.

 ---